ChenFindling/tragic-algebra-analyzer/README.md

 events to measure it at all — the corrected leg says so instead of printing a number it cannot stand behind.
-Where a filer's stock-comp line or per-class share counts live only in the filings' own XBRL instances, the verified registry reads them there; and umbrella-partnership C-corps (Carvana, Ryan Specialty) get their full history measured and their per-share valuation refused, with the reason stated, until the count basis can be priced honestly.
+Where a filer's stock-comp line or per-class share counts live only in the filings' own XBRL instances, the verified registry reads them there; and umbrella-partnership C-corps (Carvana, Ryan Specialty) are priced on the as-exchanged
+basis: filed consolidated net income over the full Class A + Class B count, verified year by year against the filings' own figures, with the Tax Receivable Agreement and the NCI tax-status difference named on the page as real limits — stated with their direction, never adjusted for.
+Where those consolidated legs cannot be read and verified, the per-share valuation is still refused with the reason stated.

 ## 🔭 Expectations